electricjones/electricjones.github.io/hra.md

 A few reminders:
 <br /><br />
-- Adoptions are all SAME DAY
+- Adoptions are all SAME DAY.
+- There is a binder at the greeter desk with all the other available OGL dogs.
 - Fees are waived at various times.
 Ask adoption staff.
 - Any Level 2, 3, or 4 level dog MUST be quarentined for 21-28 days after being adopted.
 - We ARE doing test drive again (yay).